 A collaborative team of government and academic researchers have been developing an empirically-based mapping methodology to locate thaw-sensitive permafrost terrain by identifying key mass-wasting, hydrological, organic terrain and periglacial features indicative of thermokarst.
 Through an iterative process, mappers are using Sentinel-2 10 m satellite imagery with a 7.5 x 7.5 km gridded cell system to inventory the location of these thermokarst features throughout the NWT using GIS software.
 A strong QA/QC processes is then applied to validate the empirically-based mapping effort.

-This project began in 2019 and is building on the broad-scale classification framework described in Segal et al (2017) to map the distribution of thaw slump-affected terrain across northwestern Canada.
+This project began in 2019 and is building on the broad-scale classification framework described in Kokelj et. al (2017) to map the distribution of thaw slump-affected terrain across northwestern Canada.
 As the methodologies continue to be refined, results from the community mapping effort are expected early 2020, while the territory-wide transboundary product is expected to be ready by March 2021.
-Plans for this project include the publication of GNWT open-reports and maps including user-friendly interactive platforms, as well as peer-reviewed journals.
+Plans for this project include the publication of GNWT open-reports and maps including user-friendly interactive platforms, as well as peer-reviewed journal articles.

 Partners and Support

 Aurora Research Institute